 "This program continues to fill a critical gap in the financing landscape of the District, ensuring that commercial building owners and operators can access longer-term capital and increase their cash flow all while bringing down energy consumption.
 We are excited to partner with DC Green Bank to accelerate the impact of the program in meeting Washington DC's ambitious goals for building performance, renewable energy, and climate resilience."

 Urban Ingenuity CEO Bracken Hendricks said of DC PACE

 Retrofit Accelerator, BEPS, and Construction Loans

-The Building Energy Performance Standards (BEPS) are energy efficiency thresholds designed to advance DC sustainability goals.
-Buildings are responsible for 75% of CO2 emissions in DC; improving their energy performance is missioncritical to reduce greenhouse gas emissions and energy consumption.
+The Building Energy Performance Standards (BEPS) are energy efficiency critical to reduce greenhouse gas emissions and energy consumption.